 Nikon 18-55mm Nikkor Lens: This is the lens we can use to get a nice close, but not too close, shot of food.
 This is another good deal of a lens, as it doesn’t cost an arm and a leg to own.

 32 GB Memory Card: Having a good memory card is a must for any photographer.
 In the Nikon D610, you can actually store two memory cards.
 We usually keep a few of memory cards handy as back ups just in case we fill up.
 When choosing one of these, you want one with a good read/write speed as well for faster shot to shot performance.
+This is super useful when shooting as many photos as Lacey does and wanting to keep as high res as possible.

 Replacement Battery: It’s always handy to have an extra battery when on a photo shoot.
 The last thing you want is to run out of battery.
+Before we got this it was super annoying to start a photo shoot and then realize the camera wasn’t charged.
+It is never a problem anymore thanks to this guy.

 Adobe Photoshop Lightroom 5: Lightroom is an essential photo editing tool for any photographer at any skill level.
 It’s used by professionals and amateurs alike and is one amazingly powerful tool.
 You can do all the basic editing functions like cropping, changing from color to black and white, enhancing colors, etc. PLUS you can add watermarks, change your white balance, hues and saturation levels, fix blemishes, organize your photos and so, so much more.
 It is definitely worth the money.